10 Types of Most Annoying Subway People I See Every Day

 4. Those who let their children do whatever they feel like.
 I believe that you’re tired and you just want a moment of peace, but why do we have to suffer, too?
 Sometimes those kids are everywhere and they scream like crazy, whereas their parents just sit and stare at their phones.
 That’s why I always carry my headphones with me.

 5. Those who talk loud on their phone.
 I really don’t care what’s going on in your life.
 Not even a bit.
 So please – keep your voice down.

 6. Drama queens.
-It’s either a conversation on a phone or a “traumatic” situation that this person was just involved in.
+It’s either a conversation they’re supposed or a “traumatic” situation that this person was just involved in.
 And everyone on the train has to be a part of that.
-Again – I couldn’t care less, so stop it right there.
+Again – I couldn’t care less so stop it right there.
 And please – get a life.

 7. Those who think that eating curry chicken with all the extra sauces (or Popeye’s) on a subway is a great idea.
 I understand you’re hungry.
 I’m hungry, too.
 But could you please wait and eat it at home and grab some small non-fragrant bite in a meantime?
 The whole train starts smelling like a food truck and combining that with people’s smell it’s just not tasty at all.